 The research and researchers at the Institute are unified by the conviction that economics is an incomparably powerful tool for understanding society.
 Our research is non-partisan and independent.
 Professional integrity and objectivity are guiding principles for all research and analysis conducted at the Institute.

 The Economics of Electricity Markets.
 A dependable, cost-efficient electricity supply is among the foundations of a modern society.
-Yet many people wonder how well the electricity supply is functioning in Sweden and in other countries that have deregulated the electricity market.
-In this research program, we study the formation of electricity prices, electricity supply networks, and investment incentives with the aim of identifying possible improvements to the structure of the electricity market.
+Yet many people wonder how well the electricity supply is functioning in Sweden and in other countries that have deregulated their electricity markets.
+In this research program, we study the creation of electricity prices, electricity supply networks, and investment incentives with the aim of identifying possible improvements to the structure of the electricity market.

-Our researchers are also engaged in a number of individual research projects in addition to these four programs.
+Our researchers are also engaged in a number of individual research projects in addition to these five programs.